 Deductibility of Executive Compensation.
 In 1993, the federal tax laws were amended to limit the deduction a publicly-held company is allowed for compensation paid to the chief executive officer and to the four most highly compensated executive officers other than the chief executive officer.
 Generally, amounts paid in excess of \$1.0 million to a covered executive, other than performance-based compensation, cannot be deducted.
 In order to constitute performance-based compensation for purposes of the tax law, stockholders must approve the performance measures.
-Because the Partnership does not anticipate that the non-performance-based compensation at or above that level is not being requested.
+Because the Partnership does not anticipate that the non-performance-based compensation for any executive officer will exceed the \$1.0 million threshold in the near term, stockholder approval necessary to maintain the tax deductibility of compensation at or above that level is not being requested.
 We will reconsider this matter if compensation levels approach this threshold, in light of the tax laws then in effect.
-We will consider ways to maximize the deductibility of executive compensate executive officers in a manner commensurate with performance and the competitive environment for executive talent.
+We will consider ways to maximize the deductibility of executive compensation, while retaining the discretion necessary to compensate executive officers in a manner commensurate with performance and the competitive environment for executive talent.